crawlbase/scrapy-proxycrawl-middleware/README.md

 Processes [Scrapy](http://scrapy.org/) requests using [ProxyCrawl](https://proxycrawl.com) services either with Normal or Javascript tokens

-## Installation
+## Installing

+Choose a way of installing:

-Clone the repository inside your Scrapy project and run the following:
+- Clone the repository inside your Scrapy project and run the following:
 ```bash
 python setup.py install
 ```
+- Or use [PyPi](https://pypi.org/project/scrapy-proxycrawl-middleware/) Python package manager. `pip install scrapy-proxycrawl-middleware`

-In your Scrapy `settings.py` add the following lines:
+Then in your Scrapy `settings.py` add the following lines:

 ```python
 # Activate the middleware